arangodb/docs/3.10/data-modeling-documents-computed-values.md

   `null` value.
 Computed values that are generated on `update` or `replace` can see the results of the previous `insert` computations, however.
-They cannot see the new values of other `update` and `replace` computations, regardless of the order of the computed value definitions in the `computedFields` property.
+They cannot see the new values of other `update` and `replace` computations, regardless of the order of the computed value definitions in the `computedValues` property.

 - You can use AQL functions in the expression but only those that can be executed on DB-Servers, regardless of your deployment type.
 The following